SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 * Give every sub merchant who sells goods/services at your website or in your app a unique prefix number.
 This needs to be included in the KYC form you send to us.
 We recommend using the same customer number they have in your system.
-* Attach the prefix number to all the items/goods/services the sub merchant sells through your website/app, so the goods/services can be matched to the correct merchant in our back office system.
+* Attach the prefix number to all the goods/services the sub merchant sells through your website or app, so the goods/services can be matched to the correct merchant in our back office system.
 * A partner agreement is needed for the automatic deduction of revenue cuts and fees.